dr-marek-jaskula/DockerSqlUniversity/ReadMe.md

 # Docker Learning Solution

-In this solution I present the simple ASP.NET webapi connected to the Microsoft SQL Server by Entity Framework Core.
+In this solution the simple ASP.NET webapi, connected to the Microsoft SQL Server by Entity Framework Core, is presented.
 The Portainer is included to govern the swarm.
 Moreover, the Seq is used as a logging server.

+Use "swarm <up/down>" in cmd or ".\swarm.ps1" in shell to create the swarm and deploy services.

 **Five services are deployed into the one-node swarm.**